 These are the important things that you need to know.

 There are seven judges who handle DUIs in Larimer County.
 Five in Fort Collins and two in Loveland.
 It is all first come first serve, with no deference to lawyers.
 The conference is held in a conference room just outside the court room or in the courtroom.

 Not guilty pleas are entered effective on the arraignment date.
 Trial must be held within six months.

-you do not have priors and were not over .20.
+If you enter a guilty plea to an alcohol offense, you will be referred to an alcohol evaluation and public service.
+The fine is due at this time if you do not have priors and were not over .20.
 Payments can be arranged on the fine.
 Otherwise the judge may have you come back to court after the evaluation.

 In-home detention is possible sometimes if you were over .20; jail with work release on a second conviction or higher.
 Larimer will offer deals if the defendant refuses a blood or breath test or has low BAC .

 For more information see DUI in Colorado.

 P.S.
 Your first conference with me is free, and there is no further obligation.